-Both the company president, Steven C. Wallace and senior partner Chef François Kwaku-Dongo make numerous public appearances each year promoting Omanhene products and explaining the Omanhene business model.
+In 2014, both the company president, Steven C. Wallace and senior partner Chef François Kwaku-Dongo made numerous public appearances promoting Omanhene products and explaining the Omanhene business model.
 Venues for such appearances encompass a wide and diverse range from grocery stores and specialty coffee cafes to elementary schools and university lecture halls.
 The Global Compact features prominently in every single presentation Wallace has given -- even those given to elementary school children.
+Among the many such presentations, Wallace was the keynote speaker at a meeting of the University of Wisconsin-Madison